RTÉ One

-RTÉ One is an Irish free-to-air flagship television channel owned and operated by RTÉ.
-It is the most-popular and most-watched television channel in the country and was launched as Telefís Éireann on 31 December 1961, it was renamed RTÉ in 1966, and it was renamed as RTÉ 1 upon the launch of RTÉ 2 in 1978.
+RTÉ One is an Irish free-to-air flagship television service owned and operated by RTÉ.
+It is the most-popular and most-watched television channel in the country and was launched as Telefís Éireann on 31 December 1961, it was renamed RTÉ in 1966, and it was renamed as RTÉ 1 upon the launch of RTÉ2 in 1978.
 It is funded partly by the government's licence fee; the remainder of the funding is provided by commercial advertising.
 Because RTÉ is funded partly by the licence fee it shows considerably fewer advertisements than most other channels available in Ireland and Northern Ireland.

 RTÉ One is available to 98% of the Irish population in HD on the Saorview DTT service.
 It is also available in Northern Ireland via Saorview, Freeview, Sky, and cable provider Virgin Media.
 The channel is also available online through RTÉ Player.

 History

 RTÉ One began life as Telefís Éireann in 1961.
-It was the second indigenous television channel in Ireland, after UTV.
+It was the second indigenous television channel in the island of Ireland and third overall, the first was BBC TV Service NI (now BBC One Northern Ireland) in 1955 and Ulster Television (UTV) in 1959, both in Northern Ireland in the United Kingdom.

 Originally Telefís Éireann broadcast in black and white throughout the country using the European 625-line standard, as well as on the 405-line television system in the northern and eastern parts of the country; since the mid-50s, many people in these areas already had 405-line TV sets receiving BBC and UTV/HTV transmissions from Northern Ireland/Wales respectively.
 A standards conversion unit was used to provide the 405-line service, but when this electronic device failed, optical conversion was used, reportedly by directing a 405-line camera at a 625-line monitor.

 The first programme to be pre-recorded for the new television service was The School Around the Corner, an interview/quiz show created and presented by Paddy Crosbie and produced by James Plunkett.

-Telefís Éireann was renamed as RTÉ in 1966, upon the renaming of the Radio Éireann Authority as Radio Telefís Éireann, and became RTÉ 1 upon the launch of RTÉ 2 in 1978.
+Telefís Éireann was renamed as RTÉ TV in 1966, upon the renaming of the Radio Éireann Authority as Radio Telefís Éireann, and became RTÉ 1 upon the launch of RTÉ 2 in 1978.

 PAL colour transmissions began in 1968, and the first programme made and transmitted in colour was "John Hume's Derry."
 The first outside broadcast in colour for RTÉ Television was the 1971 Railway Cup Finals (Gaelic Athletic Association), and soon after that, the Eurovision Song Contest 1971 from Dublin.

 In the 1970s, the studios in RTÉ's Television Centre started being equipped for colour, the first was the news studio in 1974, studio 2 in 1975, and finally studio 1 (the largest studio, used for productions such as The Late Late Show) in 1976.